KiranTheRam/DailyBrew/README.md

 # DailyBrew
-My first full stack application using React
+Full stack application using React
 See each folder's respective README to learn how to launch the app.

+An webapp designed to make rating different beers fun and easy.